SimonHarte/SpartanGrid/README.md

 ### Grid Classes and Mixins

-Spartan generates grid classes according to your configuration per default.
-Instead of applying these classes you can also use similar named mixins to apply the grid.
+Spartan generates grid classes according to your configuration, but instead of applying these classes you can also use similar named mixins to apply the grid.

 **CSS**